Natalie Roser Models A Sexy Lingerie Set From Her Brand Rose & Bare

 Natalie Roser’s most recent Instagram upload treated her 1.2 million fans to three new photos that captured her body from all angles.
-The October 28 update saw her in a skimpy lingerie set that highlighted that left little to the imagination.
+The October 28 update saw her in a skimpy lingerie set that left little to the imagination.

-The first image in the series saw Natalie posed indoors.
+The first image in the series captured Natalie posed indoors.
 She stood in front of a window decorated with sheer white curtains, which allowed ample amounts of sunshine to spill in over her figure.
 Natalie rested one hand on a wood door beside her and grazed her bottoms’ waistband with the other.
 She faced her chest forward but averted her gaze off-camera.
 Natalie flaunted her figure in a sexy set from her own brand, Rose and Bare.

 The bra and panty combo boasted a burnt orange fabric that was perfect for the fall.
 Natalie rocked a traditional balconette bra with thin straps that drew attention to her muscular arms and shoulders.
-It had a plunging neckline that exposed plenty of cleavage while its tight, underwire bottom enhanced her ample assets even further.
-Natalie teamed the look with a pair of panties with thin, string sides that were tight on her hips.
+It had a plunging neckline that exposed plenty of cleavage, while its tight, underwire bottom enhanced her ample assets even further.
+Natalie teamed the look with a pair of panties with thin string sides that were tight on her hips.
 The garment’s fit also allowed Natalie to show off her defined hip bones and slender legs.

 In the second image in the set, Natalie wore the same skin-baring ensemble but offered a different view, turning her figure in profile as she looked into a closet.
 This time, a tease of her pert posterior was on display for her fans to admire.
 The last update saw her posed in the same manner, but she looked over her shoulder and met the lens with a seductive smile.